Ariannatopbjerg/Amazon_Vine_Analysis/README.md

 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-## Summary

-By looking at the above results, there is no positive bias for reviews in the Vine program.
-Both Vine and non-Vine reviews showed a 52% 5 star rate for the products.
-This shows that the Vine:non-Vine reviews ratio is almost equal to eachother.

   Percentage of 5 star Vine reviews

   ![](https://github.com/Ariannatopbjerg/Amazon_Vine_Analysis/blob/main/images/percent_paid.PNG)